 Cornus kousa ‘Satomi’

-We caught this one just in time, it’s now virtually leafless thanks to the frost.
+This one caught just in time, it’s now virtually leafless thanks to the frost.

 Not just me who appreciates it..